Skip to main content

 WEAVE_ENABLE_WALboolfalseEnables the write-ahead log.
 When set to true, Weave writes the API requests to disk locally before sending them to the server.

 WEAVE_DISABLE_WAL_SENDERboolfalseDisables the WAL sender.
-When set to true, Weave writes the requests to disk locally but does not flush them to the server.
+When set to true, Weave writes the requests to disk locally but doesn’t flush them to the server.
 This is useful for debugging.

-See the environment variables reference page for a list of all available environment variables for Weave.
+For a list of all available environment variables for Weave, see the environment variables reference page.